shupershuff/Diablo2RLoader/README.md

 Or even just a [message](https://github.com/shupershuff/Diablo2RLoader/discussions) to say thanks :)<br>

 **Q:** The script won't let me run it as it gives me security prompts about scripts being disabled or the current script being untrusted :(<br>
-**A:** See Instructions above.
+**A:** See instructions [above](#4-run-the-script-manually-for-the-first-time).
 The default script policy for Windows 10/11 devices is restricted.
 We can change this to remote signed.
 A full write up of the policies can be seen [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.3).

 **Q:** How do I update the script?<br>
 **A:** As of 1.5.0, the script has the ability to update itself.
 I will also include steps in the script to update config.xml, accounts.csv and stats.csv if new fields are added.
 For users on older versions, to update manually, all you need to do is download the latest release, extract the .zip and copy the new D2Loader.ps1 over to where the old D2Loader.ps1 file is and overwrite it.
 If this script shows a warning "Couldn't check for updates.
 GitHub API limit may have been reached...", it's most likely due to me testing things and exceeding GitHubs API limit, ignore and try again later.